peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 5. Inverted file (IVF) indexes
 6. Hierarchical Navigational Small Worlds (HNSW)

 Let's take a closer look into LSH to get a deeper understanding of how ANNs work.
 LSH builds the index in the vector database by using a hashing function.
-Vector embeddings that are nearby each other are hashed to the same bucket.
+Vector embeddings that are near each other are hashed to the same bucket.
 We can then store all these similar vectors in a single table or bucket.
-When a query vector is provided, its nearest neighbours can be found by hashing the query vector, and then computing the similartiy metric for all the vectors in the table for all other vectors that hashed to the same value.
+When a query vector is provided, its nearest neighbours can be found by hashing the query vector, and then computing the similarity metric for all the vectors in the table for all other vectors that hashed to the same value.
 This indexing strategy optimizes for speed and finding.

 ### Vector Search Data Workflow